 A toilet flapper is the rubber stopper fitted into a flush tank.
 It lifts when you flush and allow water to flow in to rinse and fill the bowl.
-After a period, the flapper becomes old, cracks and fail to completely seal against the flush valve seat causing the toilet to run.
+After a period, the flapper becomes old, cracks and fails to completely seal against the flush valve seat causing the toilet to run.

 Now, the bills you pay for water isn’t making you happy.
 A working flapper cuts down your water bills and irritating noises from continuous filling.
 Calling a professional plumber could cost you a few dollars depending on the location of your house.

-How to Replace a Toilet Flapper Step by Step Guide
+How to Replace a Toilet Flapper: Step by Step Guide

 Shut Off The Water

 Locate the shutoff valve in your modern toilet and turn it off.
 Next, remove the cover from the tank for you to see the inside.
 Empty the toilet by flushing it.
 Doing this will make it easier to replace the flapper without spilling any toilet water.
 In case the tank begins to fill again, recheck the shutoff and make sure you have completely turned it off.

 You’ll found the flapper sitting on the bottom of the tank.
 Disconnect the chain from the arm of the plastic or metal tank lever connected to the handle.